ReinX24/CompServe/Notes.md

 - Update and delete account information
 - See all registered users (freelancers and clients)
 - Reset the password of users
-- Disable account and review reports
+- See all reviews

 Freelancer

-- Find available job applications
+- Find available job applications X
-- Apply and cancel application for job listing
+- Apply and cancel application for job listing X
-- See all past and current jobs
+- See all past and current jobs X
-- Reset password
+- Reset / forget password X
-- Setup freelancer profile
+- Setup freelancer profile X

 Client

-- Create, update, and delete job listing
+- Create, update, and delete job listing X
-- Accept and reject applicants
+- Accept and reject applicants X
-- Reset password
+- Reset / forget password X
-- Setup client profile
+- Setup client profile X
-- Create reviews for each job finished by a freelancer
+- Create reviews for each job finished by a freelancer X